-Peter Kien-hong Yu teaches at National Quemoy University, Taiwan.
-His most recent book is Governing JinMen/Quemoy: The International Regimes and Non-international Regimes Dimensions (January 2017).
-His 69,000-word manuscript, Reinventing the Methodology of Studying Contemporary China: Again Testing the One-dot Theory, is scheduled to be published in the West in summer 2017.
+Peter Kien-hong Yu teaches at Taiwan-based National Quemoy University.
+His most recent books are Governing JinMen/Quemoy: The International Regimes and Non-international Regimes Dimensions (January 2017) and Reinventing the Methodology of Studying Contemporary China: Re-testing the One-dot Theory (summer 2017).

 ABOUT THE AUTHOR